 Mineralization in the district is structurally controlled and hosted in sedimentary rocks.
 Historical production from the Francine vein (2001 to 2005) was from a high-grade silver vein with significant gold mineralization.
 Production from the Don Sergio vein was from a near-surface, high-grade gold vein with known silver mineralization.

-Hecla has secured the use of a Merrill-Crowe processing plant near Velardeña, Durango for the most recent mining phase.
+Mineralization in the district is structurally controlled and hosted in sedimentary rocks.
+Production to date has been from high-grade vein systems focusing on shallow, near-surface open pit and underground mining methods.
+The Company used a contractor for open-pit and underground mining operations and secured the use of a Merrill-Crowe processing plant near Velardeña, Durango for the most recent mining phase.
 Located within 100 miles of San Sebastian, the mill was previously used by Hecla to process ore when it mined on the property from 2001 to 2005.
-The mill has been updated to meet the standard Hecla uses for environmental protection and best practices in milling standards.
+The mill was updated to meet the standard Hecla uses for environmental protection and best practices in milling standards.

 |(year ended December 31)|

 |(historical, years ended December 31)|

 Information with respect to measured, indicated and inferred resources is set forth below.

 |(As of December 31, 2021 unless otherwise noted)|